bockp/Edge-Detection-project/Article-month1.md

 # 3.Results

-* *examples of the image processing and a benchmark of the features of the different algorithms.*
+* *examples of the image processing and a benchmark of the different algorithms.*

 # 4.Discussion

-* *comparison of benchmarks of different implementations, ways to improve them (probably more towards the second month)*
+* *comparison of benchmarks of different implementations, ways to improve them (probably more towards the second month), recent innovations to imrpove the algorithms.*

 # 5.Conclusion